TripleYuan/quartz-plus/README.md

 ### Local Startup Demonstration

-Start `quartz-plus-scheduler-center` in your IDE, or use `java -jar quartz-plus-scheduler-center-1.1.0.jar` to start it.
+Start `quartz-plus-scheduler-center` in your IDE, or use `java -jar quartz-plus-scheduler-center-{lastest-version}.jar` to start it.

 Start `quartz-plus-web-console` in your IDE, or deploy it using nginx.